Velocity Platinum Frequent Flyer guide: all you need to know

 On-arrival lounge access is another great perk guaranteed for Velocity Platinum members and guests, perfect for freshening up after a domestic flight.
 It's also available to Velocity Gold members too, but 'subject to space availability'.

-And with all of Virgin’s travellers from Melbourne Airport Terminal 3 now being funnelled through Terminal 4, Velocity Golds can fast-track through the T4 Priority Screening lane.
+And with all of Virgin’s travellers from Melbourne Airport Terminal 3 now funnelled through Terminal 4, Velocity Golds can fast-track through the T4 Priority Screening lane.

 Skip the queue with Virgin's Premium Entry and Priority Screening lanes.